Asian gold buyers retreat as prices trapped in tight range

 Lack of robust buying in Asia could add more pressure on global prices, already hurt by uncertainty over a U.S. rate hike.

 Recent demand indicators have not been encouraging.
-Premiums in other major trading centers across Asia have barely moved in the past few weeks.
-The Perth Mint’s sales of gold and silver products tumbled to three-year lows in May. <GOLD/ASIA1>
+Premiums in other major trading centres across Asia have barely moved in the past few weeks.
+The Perth Mint’s sales of gold and silver products tumbled to three-year lows in May.

 “Since the first quarter, for us demand has gone extremely quiet,” said Ron Currie, sales and marketing director at the Perth Mint.
 “When (the price) is set in a very narrow range, there is no attraction for people to invest.”